PedroVidalDev/taskvel-manager/README.md

 3. Run `composer install` to install the dependencies
 4. Run `php artisan migrate` to run the migrations
 5. Run `php artisan serve` to start the server
+6. Run `php artisan queue:work` to start the queue worker